Spain · tool

 Destination-specific tips

-- •Tap water is generally safe to drink but has a high mineral content, which some find affects the taste.
-Bottled water is readily available.
+- •Tap water is generally safe to drink but has a high mineral content, so many visitors prefer bottled water for taste.

 Plan the rest of your Ibiza trip